 The project also strengthens value chains, fortifying entire agricultural ecosystems for greater resilience.
 It supports market access for processed agricultural products, ensuring income generation and economic sustainability for farmers.
 This in turn will promote the formation of economic interest groups for collective ownership and management of shops and platforms, fostering community-driven sustainability initiatives.
-This approach strengthens overall economic resilience, enabling communities, through Economic interest groups (EIGs), to invest in adaptive measures and maintain climate-smart practices independently.
-EIGs sustainability relies on the diversification of funding sources facilitated by revenue-generating activities; enhanced capabilities of EIGs to attract business opportunities in the target value chains crops (millet, groundnut and tomato); strengthened governance and capacities by training on financial management and strategic planning; established network of partners, including financial services for further collaboration (Output 3.2).
-This support will be provided in the form of a technical assistance, to facilitate co-development and co-implementation of customized training packages and on-the-job mentoring.
+This approach strengthens overall economic resilience, enabling communities to invest in adaptive measures and maintain climate-smart practices independently.